Electrically Conductive Adhesives Guide

 Resources

-Silicone Adhesives
+Silicone Electrically Conductive Adhesives

-Silicone adhesives resist higher temperatures than epoxy adhesives and provide long-lasting heat resistance without a significant loss in properties.
 With their low modulus of elasticity, silicones can also absorb some of the stress that results from the material expansion and contraction that occurs at different rates when electronic substrates (such as glass and plastic) have different coefficients of thermal expansion (CTE).
 By contrast, epoxies have a higher modulus of elasticity and are less stress-relieving.

 Electronics can fail for a variety of reasons, but moisture is one of the most common causes.
 Silicone adhesives have excellent hydrolytic stability and allow water vapor to pass through, which can help to limit corrosion.
-Despite these advantages, silicone adhesives demonstrate poor adhesion to a variety of substrates.
-They are also less resistant to aggressive fluids than epoxy adhesives and cannot be painted or coated because of their low surface energy.

-Silicone adhesives come in one- or two-part formulations and support the use of various curing methods.
+Silicone electrically conductive adhesives come in one- or two-part formulations and support the use of various curing methods.
 Evaporative drying occurs at room temperature and does not require the use of ovens; however, it can be time-consuming.
 Moisture curing uses the moisture in the air to initiate curing.
 Heat curing applies thermal energy to initiate or accelerate cross-linking.
 Ultraviolet curing requires irradiation at a specific wavelength and energy intensity.
 Instead of liquids, pastes, or gels, designers can choose tapes.

-Applications for silicone adhesives include:
+Applications for silicone electrically conductive adhesives include:

 - PCB grounding